NMG Files Preliminary Economic - GuruFocus.com

 NMG is committed to extending its approach of open and proactive engagement with Indigenous Peoples and local stakeholders to the Uatnan Mining Project.
 The Company plans to maintain a transparent dialogue with the Innu First Nation of Pessamit as it advances the project development to ensure the respect of their rights, their culture, way of life and spirituality, the inclusion of their perspective and traditional knowledge, as well as the protection of the environment.
 NMG also pledges to expand its relationships with stakeholders from all horizons to foster mechanisms for collaboration and shape a project generating shared value.

 Scientific and technical information presented in this press release was reviewed and approved by André Allaire, P.Eng.
 (BBA), Jeffrey Cassoff, P.Eng.
 (BBA), Vera Gella, P.Eng.
-(BBA), Claude Duplessis, P.Eng.
-(GoldMinds Geoservices), and Merouane Rachidi, P.Geo.
+(BBA), Claude Duplessis (GoldMinds Geoservices), and Merouane Rachidi, P.Geo.
 (GoldMinds Geoservices) Qualified Persons as defined under NI 43-101.

 About Nouveau Monde Graphite